canvasxyz/canvas/packages/discovery/README.md

 # @canvas-js/discovery

-This is a general-purpose discovery service for Canvas peers.
+This is a general-purpose discovery and presence service for Canvas peers.
 Bootstrap peers, replication servers, and browser peers all use `@canvas-js/discovery` to find each other.

 There are two forms of discovery: active and passive.